ansible/molecule/doc/source/configuration.rst

       foo1-01:
         - set_this_value: True

-This example will set the variables for the ansible groups `foo1` and `foo2`.
+This example will set the variables for the Ansible groups `foo1` and `foo2`.
 For hosts `foo1-01` the value `set_this_value` will be set to True.

 Native Inventory
 ^^^^^^^^^^^^^^^^

 An alternative to the above `Host/Group Vars` is the creation of `group_vars` and/or `host_vars` directories in the project root.
-This allows ansible to converge utilzing its built in group/host vars resolution.
+This allows Ansible to converge utilzing its built in group/host vars resolution.

 Vagrant Section
 ---------------

-The other part of the configuration is the vagrant section.
+The other part of the configuration is the `vagrant` section.
 This is where you will define what instances will be created, and how they will be configured.
-Under the hood, molecule creates a Vagrantfile from a template and populates it with the data you specify in this config.
+Under the hood, Molecule creates a Vagrantfile from a template and populates it with the data you specify in this config.

 Because it's impossible to support every Vagrant option, there are two places